Message about use of cookies

 You do not have to pay the premium for a year after you first put your property on the market, provided it is genuinely for sale at a reasonable price.

-The premium starts from April 2025, so if you put your property on the market before this date you will only be excepted from paying the premium for the balance of the 12 months from April.
+The premium started from April 2025, so if you put your property on the market before this date you will only be excepted from paying the premium for the balance of the 12 months from April.

 For example, if you put your property on the market on 1 December 2024, you will have to start paying the premium from 1 December 2025.